NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

-#  TwitterHealth
+#  TwitterHealth Monitor
+<h3>This is the capstone project repository instructed by NYU Langone.
+In this project, our main goal is to
-<h3>Use NLP approaches to extract features relating to DIET and PHYSICAL ACTIVITY from real-time Twitter stream, and understand their temporal and spatial variation in the US. </h3>
+Use NLP approaches to extract features relating to DIET and PHYSICAL ACTIVITY from real-time Twitter stream, and understand their temporal and spatial variation in the US. </h3>

+## Repo Description
 /notebooks/ : the directory for code demo
 1. Raw_Data_Process.ipynb: shows how the data is processed from json fomrat to csv format
 2. statics_analysis.ipynb: shows the statistic analysis in terms of the number and length of tweet, language, emojis, hashtags for different states.